DNS/Cafu/docs/start.rst

 The Cafu Documentation
 ======================

-| Welcome to the Cafu Documentation!
+Welcome to the Cafu Documentation!

-| The purpose of this Wiki is to provide documentation about using and
-  editing the `Cafu Engine <http://www.cafu.de>`__.
+The purpose of this Wiki is to provide documentation about using and editing the `Cafu Engine <http://www.cafu.de>`__.
 For developers, all aspects of Cafu related editing like mapping, modding, modelling, texturing, etc. are covered.

-The Cafu Engine “root” website is at http://www.cafu.de
+The Cafu Engine website is at http://www.cafu.de

-As with all Wikis, this site lives from its readers contributions.
-If you want to help, please read
-:ref:`Becoming an Editor <becoming_an_editor>` for an explanation on how you can edit and create new pages — it's easy!

 Cafu User Manual
 ----------------